j-p-m-7/summer_smash_playlist_generator/readme.md

 ## Overview

 The Summer Smash Music Festival Playlist Generator is a project designed to create two playlists for the Summer Smash Music Festival.
 The first playlist will consist of the top 10 tracks for each artist at the festival, sourced from the Spotify API.
 The second playlist will include all songs performed at each artist's most recent concert, obtained from the Setlist API.
-I would like to compare each playlist and see which one is more accurate regarding each artist's performance when I attend the festival.
+I would like to compare each playlist and see which one is more accurate regarding the songs each artist performs.

 ## Features